hmrc/dc-template-frontend.g8/README.md

 * Run the following command replacing the relevant elements to match your service name

 	`g8 hmrc/dc-template-frontend --serviceName="Some Service Frontend" --serviceTargetPort="9999" -o some-service-frontend`

+	*NOTE* If for some reason you're having difficulty running giter8 against github (key errors and the likes), try the following after cloning the repo locally:

+	`g8 file://../dc-template-frontend.g8 --serviceName="Some Service Frontend" --serviceTargetPort="9999" -o target/sandbox/some-service-frontend`

+	After which your project will be generated here: `target/sandbox/some-service-frontend`

 and then